 Discuss what your “triggers” might be.
 Do your own threat analysis.
 Hazmat release, house fire, flood or imminent hurricane landfall are more likely than nuclear war or space alien invasion.…Read More...

 Evacuating or bugging out is not at the top of my list of planned responses to a emergency.
 I will stay in place until it becomes more dangerous to stay than to leave.
 Now my plan like anyone else’s may change on the spur of the moment depending on the emergency.
 So I always have a plan for bugging out.
 Because I am getting old I am planning to use a vehicle if at all possible.

-Many years ago I had a chance to review some of the old civil defense evacuation plans that were made during the cold war. …Read More...
+Many years ago I had a chance to review some of the old civil defense evacuation plans that were made during the cold war.
+These plans always looked to be totally unrealistic and I thought would result in nothing but a massive traffic jam.…Read More...